-- 6.16 Various other commercial businesses also developed along Main Street in the Victorian period, not least a number of ale houses, some in converted dwellings, others purpose built.
+6.16 Various other commercial businesses also developed along Main Street in the Victorian period, not least a number of ale houses, some in converted dwellings, others purpose built.
 Of these, two survive in business, although only the Nag's Head at the east end dates from the period.
 The Four Bells, an alternative focal point to the church in the centre of the village, replaced an 18th century inn in 1928 and makes an attractive counterpoint to the church and Methodist Chapel in its ornate Arts and Crafts style.
-Two other former inns survive as dwellings along the main thoroughfare. - 6.17 The village had a small number of shops in its heyday before mass car ownership made more distant choices readily available.
-These included a Co-Op store and post office, but despite an expanded population from modern housing development, both of these have closed and it remains to be seen whether a project to reopen the surviving shop unit can be successful. - 6.18 The 20th and 21st centuries have been something of a two edged sword for Woodborough.
-The ostensibly attractive charm of a single street of red brick cottages punctuated by the tree lined gurgling brook and assorted institutional buildings and other quality residences shrouded in their sylvan garden settings, has been significantly affected by modern residential development, particularly at the east end of the settlement, both to the north and south of the historic Main Street.
+Two other former inns survive as dwellings along the main thoroughfare.

+6.17 The village had a small number of shops in its heyday before mass car ownership made more distant choices readily available.
+Until recently, the Co-op store and post office in the village had closed, despite an expanded population from modern housing development.
+However, these units have recently re-opened as a Spar Convenience and post office.

+6.18 The 20th and 21st centuries have been something of a two edged sword for Woodborough.
+The ostensibly attractive charm of a single street of red brick cottages punctuated by the tree lined brook and assorted institutional buildings and other quality residences shrouded in their sylvan garden settings, has been significantly affected by modern residential development, particularly at the east end of the settlement, both to the north and south of the historic Main Street.
 Open spaces which previously abutted the street have been lost and the historic character of the village compromised by the development of parts of its immediate open setting.
 Other changes have included new development within the grounds of historic buildings, including garden spaces, and within the curtilages of agricultural cottages and farms.
-The gradual diminution of the social status of Woodborough Hall and the loss of its residential use have also changed the social framework of the community. - 6.19 The corollary of this scale of change is that a settlement which had seen its traditional economic base whittled away has experienced an injection of new residents with the means and capacity to strengthen the community, support its facilities and care for its heritage, as demonstrated by the various organisations which lend their support to community ventures including appreciation of its history and surviving artefacts.
+The gradual diminution of the social status of Woodborough Hall and the loss of its residential use have also changed the social framework of the community.

+6.19 The corollary of this scale of change is that a settlement which had seen its traditional economic base whittled away has experienced an injection of new residents with the means and capacity to strengthen the community, support its facilities and care for its heritage, as demonstrated by the various organisations which lend their support to community ventures including appreciation of its history and surviving artefacts.
 Historic buildings which might otherwise have fallen into long-term decay have been rejuvenated and there is a real sense that the settlement has a sustainable future, provided it can balance the need to adapt to modern life with the recognition of the importance of protecting its irreplaceable and distinctive historic character expressed in its buildings and the spaces between.